primeroIMS/primero/db/upgrade_migrations/migration_1.6_to_1.7/README.md

 Create manually each form-group lookup and use form_group_id instead of form_group_name
 -------------------------
-- Search all form_group_names and group them by module (Case, Incident, Tracing Request)
-- Create form-group lookup by module.
-- Replace form_group_name by form_group_id
+On the config, create a form-group lookup by module (Case, Incident, Tracing Request) in lookups.rb.
+Modify the form configs to use form_group_id instead of form-group-name and Make sure to use the correct form-group-id (some form-group-name might have extra spaces)

 ====================================================================================================================